 These rules are taken from the International Cheer Union ‘2018 ICU Rules’ and ‘WSCC 2018 Divisions, Rules and Regulations’ rule books and are published by Cheer Canada with permission from the International Cheer Union.

 Approved Committee Recommendations for Scholastic Cheer

-- That Cheer Canada embrace and implement the ICU Safety Rules according to the recommended Scholastic Grid at the link below.
+- That Cheer Canada embrace and implement the ICU Safety Rules according to the recommended Scholastic Grid at the link here.

 - That PSO’s completely implement the Scholastic Grid as approved by the Cheer Canada Board by the 2020/2021 cheer season.

-- That PSO’s implement a required a minimum of 30-second cheer requirement with a max routine time of 2:30 for 2018/19.
-In 2019/20 this would be modified to a music limit of 1:30 and a routine limit of 2:30 to align fully with ICU.
+- That PSO’s implement a music limit of 1:30 and a routine limit of 2:30 to align fully with ICU.

-The ICU routine requirements are 1:30 of music, the maximum time for a routine is 2:30, therefore most cheers would be 45-50 seconds in length.
+- The ICU routine requirements are a maximum of 1:30 of music, the maximum time for a routine is 2:30, therefore most cheers would be around 45 seconds in length.

 - That the Scholastic Cheer Season be recognized as:

 - Competition Season, September 1 to May 31: Teams may hold tryouts and compete within this time frame.